 John's standing to the left of Adrian in the photo.

-The national park is twenty miles to the north of the city.
+The Yorkshire Dales are twenty miles to the north of the city.

 My town is situated to the south of Paris.
 (First Certificate in English; B2; French)

 Her evidence was very helpful to the police.

 The waiter was really kind to us.
 We gave him the key of the car and he drove us home.
 (First Certificate in English; B2; Portuguese)

 I've been married to Peter for nine years.

 She was an assistant to the chief executive.

 She's 38 years old and she's married to a Spanish engineer.
 (Preliminary English Test; B1; Italian)